digiserf01/DigitalOcean-Kubernetes-Challenge-/README.md

 <code>doctl</code> is used to interact with a DOKS cluster.
 You can find [more information here](https://github.com/digitalocean/doctl).

-Follow the instructions to create a cluster
+to start follow the instructions to create a cluster

 ![](static/clustercreate.png?raw=true)